 Important information regarding Coronavirus

-A new coronavirus (2019-nCoV) was recently detected in Wuhan City, Hubei Province, China and is causing an outbreak of respiratory illness.
+A new coronavirus (COVID-19) was recently detected in Wuhan City, Hubei Province, China and is causing an outbreak of respiratory illness.
 The Texas Department of State Health Services (DSHS) is working closely with the Centers for Disease Control and Prevention (CDC) in monitoring the developing outbreak.
-See the CDC website for the latest developments on 2019-nCoV, including current case counts:
+As of February 24, 2020 there are no confirmed COVID-19 cases in Dallas County.
+See the CDC website for the latest developments on COVID-19, including current case counts.

 The best way to prevent infection is to take precautions to avoid exposure to this virus, which are similar to the precautions you take to avoid the flu.
 CDC always recommends these everyday actions to help prevent the spread of respiratory viruses, including: